 The Bundle App User Profile Tab

-The user profile can be assessed via its stationed icon at the bottom of the app or via the circular profile picture which is at the top left corner of the wallet interface or within some drawers.
+The user profile can be assessed via its stationed icon at the bottom of the app or the circular profile picture wt the top left corner of the wallet interface or within some drawers.

 Within the profile, as seen above, the user can change profile information, which includes a display name.

-Account verification involves inputting full government name and date of birth and your Bank Verification Number (BVN).
+Account verification involves inputting your full government name, date of birth, and Bank Verification Number (BVN).

 That’s all.
 The account is verified in less than a minute.